Cornbrother/Pfennig-Pouch/README.md

 # Pfennig Pouch v1.0.0
-A Currency Converter widget for WHRP
+A Currency Converter widget for WHFRP

 A simple widget that is used for online tabletop roleplaying games to convert money.